pfrazee/pfrazee.github.io/_posts/2014-04-04-hosting-services-in-the-browser.md

 	</ol>
 </blockquote>

-Because these questions are the focus of my interests, and because Eich's post asks for ideas, I'd like to offer my input.
+Because these questions are the focus of my interests, I'll use them as the context for this post.

 <br>
 ## Solving capture